hyperledger/cello/docs/installation_master.md

 By default, it also loads the `config.py` file as the configurations.

 ### Data Storage
-The mongo container will use local `/opt/cello/mongo` directory for persistent storage.
+The mongo container will use local `/opt/cello/mongo` path (Must exist locally) for persistent storage.

 Please keep it safe by backups or using more high-available solutions.

+### Work with MacOS

+In MacOS, Docker cannot mount local path from host by default.
+Hence for mongo container data volume, users need to:

+* Make sure the `/opt/cello` path exists locally, and it is writable for the current user account. `make setup-master` should handle this already.
+* Add the path to sharing list in the preference of [Docker for MacOS](https://docs.docker.com/docker-for-mac/install/), to make it mountable by container.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.